-- (a) Except as otherwise provided in this section: - (1) Any person who advertises that such person will adopt, find an adoptive home for a child or otherwise place a child for adoption shall state in such advertisement whether or not such person is licensed and if licensed, under what authority such license is issued and in what profession; - (2) no person shall offer to adopt, find a home for or otherwise place a child as an inducement to a woman to come to such person's maternity center during pregnancy or after delivery; and - (3) no person shall offer to adopt, find a home for or otherwise place a child as an inducement to any parent, guardian or custodian of a child to place such child in such person's home, institution or establishment. - (b) The provisions of subsection (a)(1) shall not apply to the Kansas department for children and families or to an individual seeking to adopt a child. - (c) As used in this section: - (1) "Advertise" means to communicate by newspaper, radio, television, handbills, placards or other print, broadcast, telephone directory or electronic medium. - (2) "Person" means an individual, firm, partnership, corporation, joint venture or other association or entity. - (3) "Maternity center" means the same as provided in K.S.A.
-65-502, and amendments thereto. - (d) Any person who violates the provisions of this section shall be guilty of an unclassified misdemeanor and shall be fined not more than \$1,000 for each violation.
+- (a) Except as otherwise provided in this section: - (1) Any person who advertises that such person will provide adoption-related services or adopt, find an adoptive home for a child or otherwise place a child for adoption shall state in such advertisement whether or not such person is licensed and if licensed, under what authority such license is issued and in what profession; - (2) no person shall offer to adopt, find a home for or otherwise place a child as an inducement to a woman to come to such person's maternity center during pregnancy or after delivery; and - (3) no person shall offer to adopt, find a home for or otherwise place a child as an inducement to any parent, guardian or custodian of a child to place such child in such person's home, institution or establishment. - (b) The provisions of subsection (a)(1) shall not apply to the Kansas department for children and families or to an individual seeking to adopt a child.
+The provisions of subsection (a)(3) shall not apply to the Kansas department for children and families, an individual seeking to adopt a child, an agency or an attorney. - (C) As used in this section:

+- (1) "Advertise" means to communicate by newspaper, radio, television, handbills, placards or other print, broadcast, telephone directory or electronic medium. - (2) "Person" means an individual, firm, partnership, corporation, joint venture or other association or entity. - (3) "Maternity center" means the same as provided in K.S.A.
+65-503, and amendments thereto. - (d) Any person who violates the provisions of this section shall be guilty of an unclassified misdemeanor and shall be fined not more than \$1,000 for each violation.

 History: L. 1990, ch.
 145, § 13; L. 1994, ch.
 279, § 3; L. 2008, ch.
 140, § 1; L. 2014, ch.
-115, § 202; July 1.
+115, § 202; L. 2018, ch.
+118, § 10; July 1.

 Chapter 72.
+SCHOOLS

-SCHOOLS Article 82.
+Article 82.
 ORGANIZATION, POWERS AND FINANCES OF BOARDS OF EDUCATION

 K.S.A.
-72-8236.
+72-1421.
 Child care facilities; authority to establish, operate, and maintain; fees, collection and disposition.